 Pre-dating EastEnders by two decades, this Cockney soap drama was created by Louis Marks and centred around a London street market and its traders and customers.
 The producers said; “we’re not a southern Coronation Street – we’re a series not a serial”.

-Based on the bustle and vivacity of the pavement jungle in Soho’s Berwick Street Market, the series was launched in April 1967 and had overtaken long-standing programmes in the ratings within a week.
+Based on the bustle and vivacity of the pavement jungle in Soho’s Berwick Street Market, the series was launched on Monday 3 April 1967 and had overtaken long-standing programmes in the ratings within a week.

 Each episode told a story of a particular character working or living in the market: Billy Bush (John Bennett), a hard-bitten gambler who was usually facing economic disaster on a major or minor scale cheerfully worked alongside vegetable seller Dave Sampson (Ray Lonnen), who was after a spot for his younger brother, Mike (Ian Gregory).

 Widow Polly Jessel (Pat Nye) ran a busy fruit stall while her dim-witted son Danny (Brian Rawlinson) did odd jobs to earn a bit of cash.